 Quality Enhancement Plan

-What can you do to support the success of the QEP and the STAR program?
+What can you do to support the success of the STAR program?

-Share information about the STAR program with students, attend STAR-related professional development activities, and provide STAR-related data if requested.
+Faculty and Staff – Share information about the STAR program with members of the campus community, attend STAR-related professional development activities, and provide STAR-related data if requested.

 For more information on QEPs from the Southern Association of Colleges and Schools Commission on Colleges, you can visit http://www.sacscoc.org/genaccproc.asp.